What is this about?

 If you’re interested in forecasting because it is adjacent to your field.
 For example, I keep an eye for incentive failures in forecasting systems, and aligning predictive systems might serve as a toy problem before aligning more powerful machine learning systems.
 There are also some interesting combinations of forecasting + a random field.

 If you’re interested in getting better models of the world about diverse areas then you might want to also consider spending a couple of hours a week becoming a hobbyist forecaster; I’d expect it to have better returns on investment than only reading about it.
-But hey, I’m subscribed to an arachnology newsletter for this reason, so I wouldn’t judge.
+Good platforms for this purpose are Metaculus and Good Judgment Open.